alejorod/cache/README.md

 manager.getAll();

 // we can clear the cache by calling clearCache
-// although its no necessary most of the times manager.getAll.clearCache()
+// although its no necessary on most cases. manager.getAll.clearCache()
 ```